 - Local surgery.
 Mostly a benign procedure that aims to remove unaesthetic blemishes — birthmarks, wrinkles, or scars.

 - Global surgery.
-This type is resorted to whenever a patient’s appearance needs to be literally reconstructed after heavy functional damage has been received.
-At the same time, the same procedure can be used for completely changing a subject’s look.
+This type is resorted to whenever a patient’s appearance needs to be reconstructed, usually after extreme damage to the facial structure.
+However, the same procedure can be used to completely change a subject’s look.

-Developing a surgery-detecting solution is hindered due to a difficulty of collecting training material: pre/after footage of patients is protected by medical confidentiality.
+Developing a surgery-detecting solution is problematic due to how difficult it is to collect training material: pre/after footage of patients is often protected by medical confidentiality.

-It’s been confirmed that obfuscation attacks are harder to detect than regular PAs, as they are more insidious in nature.
-While impersonation PAs tend to change the entire face of a culprit, obfuscation mostly focuses on a specific facial region.
-Pixel-Wise Binary Supervision (PixBiS) proved to be the best model as it analyzes color information and is capable of detecting such occlusions as glasses, wigs, and makeup.
+Obfuscation attacks are harder to detect than regular PAs, as they are more insidious in nature.
+While impersonation PAs tend to change the entire face of a culprit, obfuscation mostly focuses on altering a specific facial region.
+Pixel-Wise Binary Supervision (PixBiS) has proven to be the best model, as it analyzes color information and is capable of detecting such occlusions as glasses, wigs, and makeup.
 Its enhanced version MC-PixBiS + ∆SWIRₒpt could successfully detect tattoos.

 Evasion and Obfuscation in Speaker Recognition

 Automatic Speaker Verification is susceptible to obfuscation attacks as well.
 Two typical methods are prosody and synthetic manipulations: pitch alteration, usage of falsetto, bite blocking, voice muffling, simulated speech impediments, voice conversion, white noise, and so on.
 The problem is still poorly explored, while some ASV systems demonstrate a 20%-48% Equal Error Rate (EER).

 Face morphing can be used for gender obfuscation, as this study shows.
 In this case, a male/female face is used as an obfuscator, which provides to a target face the required gender information: